I’ve been talking to some moms lately who wonder if it’s okay to contribute to the economics of their households.

 Often middle- and upper-class Christians say that the ideal is for moms to stay home, but that’s only half of it.
 The ideal is for both moms and dads to stay home.
 Now, that doesn’t mean they’re down on the floor playing with kids all day.
 Rather, they take their children along as they work, support the weak, and help the suffering.

 We sometimes hold up Ward and June Cleaver’s set-up as the biblical ideal.
-We say “if only…” the church would return to “that wonderful time” when Ward headed to the office while June vacuumed in pearls and high heels… Truth is, the divorce rate shot up when men went to the factories and left their wives at home all day.
-The Industrial Revolution brought devastation to many families.
+We say “if only…” the church would return to “that wonderful time” when Ward headed to the office while June vacuumed in pearls and high heels… Truth is, when the whole family headed off to the factory, we needed child labor laws, and it became a mark of socioeconomic status for one parent to stay at home with kids.
+But that meant middle-class (mostly white) men went to the factories and left their wives at home all day.
+And The Industrial Revolution brought devastation to many families.
+The divorce rate skyrocketed.

 Some today understand Paul’s admonition that “if a man does not provide for his own, he is worse than an unbeliever” as a proof-text for the man-alone-as-breadwinner model (1 Timothy 5:8).
 The verse even has six male pronouns in many English translations.
 Yet Paul used the gender-neutral “someone” and “one’s own,” not “he/his.”
-And in the context he was speaking of widow-care.
+So: “If someone does not provide for one’s own… ” And in the context he was speaking of widow-care.
 Ironically, the passage is more focused on women caring for mothers and mothers-in-law than on men providing (see 1 Tim 5:16).
 Imagine a culture with no nurses.
 Who bathes the patient?
 Paul’s talking about the family vs. the church caring for the elderly and infirm.

 Questions about women’s economic contributions tell us something about our culture: We are rich.
 We may think we’re poor compared to Bill Gates, but more than two billion people live on less than two dollars a day.
-And I doubt if a single one of them wonders if it’s biblical for a woman to earn any income.
+And I doubt if a single one of them wonders if it’s biblical for a woman to contribute to the economics of her household.